palantir/osdk-ts/etc/client.api.report.api.md

 export type WhereClause<T extends ObjectOrInterfaceDefinition<any, any>> = OrWhereClause<T> | AndWhereClause<T> | NotWhereClause<T> | {
     [P in PropertyKeys<T>]?: FilterFor<CompileTimeMetadata<T>["properties"][P]>;
 };

-// Warnings were encountered during analysis:
-//
-// src/object/ObjectMetadata.ts:30:3 - (ae-forgotten-export) The symbol "Icon" needs to be exported by the entry point index.d.ts
-// src/object/ObjectMetadata.ts:33:3 - (ae-forgotten-export) The symbol "ObjectTypeVisibility" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)